matplotlib/matplotblog/content/posts/how-to-contribute/index.md

 resources:
 - name: featuredImage
   src: "my-image.jpg"
+  params:
+    description: "my image description"
+    showOnTop: true
 ```
 Select an image to be associated to your post, which will appear aside the title in the homepage.
 Make sure to add *my-image.jpg* to your post folder.
+The parameter *showOnTop* decides whether or not the image will also be shown at the top of your post.

 Now, you can write the main text of your post.
 We fully support [markdown](https://markdown-guide.readthedocs.io/en/latest/basics.html), so use it to format your post.